Antarctic Blue Whale: Profile and Information

 As mentioned earlier, blue whales feed on krill.
 At a certain period, an adult blue whale gobbles up to 4 tons of krill daily.

-Blue whales are known as the baleen whales, meaning they have fringed plates of fingernail-like material, which are called baleen, and it is attached to their upper jaws.
+Blue whales are known as baleen whales, meaning they have fringed plates of fingernail-like material, called baleen, attached to their upper jaws.

 Appearance

-Underwater, blue whales look blue, but on the surface, their color is more like a mottled blue-gray.
+Blue whales look blue underwater, but their color is more like a mottled blue-gray on the surface.

-Their underbellies have a yellowish hue from the numerous microorganisms that reside in their skin.
-The blue whale has a long, flat head, broad, tapered body that ends in triangular flukes.
+Their underbellies have a yellowish hue from the numerous microorganisms in their skin.
+The blue whale has a long, flat head and a broad, tapered body that ends in triangular flukes.

 Lifespan

-Blue whales are part of the longest-lived animals on earth.
-Scientists have concluded that they can get a close estimate of the animal’s age by counting the dead whale’s wax-like earplug layers.
+Blue whales are one of the longest-lived animals on earth.
+Scientists have concluded that they can estimate the animal’s age by counting the dead whale’s wax-like earplug layers.

-The oldest blue whale found using this method was discovered to be about 110 years old.
+The oldest blue whale found using this method was about 110 years old.
 Their expected average lifespan is around 80 to 90 years.

 Protection